Piccalilli Recipe

 Hi – thanks for the recipe.
 I am wondering what size and how many jars to use.
 Thank you.

 The recipe yields 1 liter/4 cups/1 quart of piccalilli.
+I’ve added jar sizes to the recipe.
 I hope this helps.

 Can this recipe be doubled ie. all ingredients ?